CT27/phase-1-final-project/README.md

 ## My phase 1 final project

 Project Status: this is a project for a software engineering course, it is a beginner project in nature and has further development required before it is complete. the backend is a json server hosted on render using node as the runtime.
 It was to demonstrate the functionality of event listeners, working with API's, Javascript, CSS & HTML.
+It is a light hearted bit of code with the intent on demonstrating very basic javscript skills.

 # Name: